 If the households were completely homogenous, the welfare loss would be identical for all households.
-In the NAT scenario this is equal to a reduction from benchmark of 4.4 per cent ("No heterogeneity" in Figure 6).
+In the NAT scenario this is equal to a reduction from benchmark of 4.4% ("No heterogeneity" in Fig. 6).
 We split the heterogeneity impacts into two effects: expenditure-share heterogeneity impacts and income-source heterogeneity impacts.
 The former component reflects how income groups differ in their expenditure patterns and, thus, face different challenges with the carbon pricing.
 The second component reflects how income groups differ in their main income generating source.
-As
+As Table 3 shows, for the low-income households, government transfers are a prominent income source.
+The higher the income, the more important are wage and capital incomes.